 Sandy is an Iowa farm girl at heart.
 She now works in IT for United Fire Group (UFG) and has a more practical way of looking at things than I usually do.
 Early in our marriage, one of my employees asked me if Sandy was a good cook.
 My reply was, “Well, she has Hamburger Helper down pat.”
 Twenty-six years of marriage and raising two sons has helped improve her cooking abilities (she makes the world’s best pumpkin cheesecake!) but she is content to let me handle the food side of Osgood’s while taking care of the day-to-day bookkeeping.

 Our sons Josh and Calvin were instrumental in making Osgood’s a reality by taste-testing products, making menu recommendations, and helping move in kitchen equipment.
-Josh is a senior at Iowa State majoring in civil engineering and Calvin is a freshman at Iowa State majoring in landscape architecture.
+Josh is a senior at Iowa State majoring in civil engineering and Calvin is a freshman at Iowa State majoring in Forestry.